Architected Flexible Syntactic Foams: Additive Manufacturing and Reinforcing Particle driven Matrix Segregation: Motivation

 \section{Motivation}

-Our overarching goal is to develop a novel manufacturing approach that combines architected hierarchy at the macro-scale with design at the micro-scale by combining different grades of GMBs in a segregated TPU matrix.
+Our overarching goal is to develop a novel manufacturing approach that combines architected hierarchy at the macroscale with design at the microscale by combining different grades of GMBs in a segregated TPU matrix.
+A demonstration of design ideas from the current work on flexible syntactic foams that connects microscale and macroscale architectures to diverse applications of in the sports industry (shoe sole) and aerospace industry (core for sandwich structure) is illustrated in \textbf{Figure} \mbox{\ref{img:demon}}.

 The segregated matrix can impact how the reinforcing particles get lodged in the system compared to conventional syntactic foam systems that use continuous matrix systems.
-Therefore, it is critical to understand the deformation mechanics and corresponding mechanical performance of these syntactic foams with segregated matrix.
+As a result, understanding the deformation mechanics and corresponding mechanical performance of these syntactic foams with a segregated matrix is critical.

 In this paper, we seek to answer the following fundamental questions: